 Key Takeaway

-In conclusion, strength training is important because it can improve overall health and fitness level of all individuals.
+Why is strength training important?
+In conclusion, strengthcan improve overall health and fitness level of all individuals.
 Those who are new to exercise should consult a doctor and licensed fitness instructor before starting a new routine.

 Learn more about Health Fitness here.